mattermost/docs/source/administration/upgrade.md

       1. Run `sudo start mattermost`.
       2. Opening the **System Console** and saving a change will upgrade your `config.json` schema to the latest version using default values for any new settings added.
 8. If you have TLS set up on your Mattermost server, run `sudo setcap cap_net_bind_service=+ep ./bin/platform` in your Mattermost directory to allow Mattermost to bind to low ports.
-9. Test the ststem is working by going to the URL of the server with an `https://` prefix.
+9. Test the system is working by going to the URL of the server with an `https://` prefix.
       1. You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade.
-10. After the Mattermost 3.0 upgrade users with duplicate accounts can follow instructions in the upgrade email they received to login to teams on which the duplicate accounts were created and add their primary account to the team and any private groups that are still actively used.
+10. After the Mattermost 3.0 upgrade, users with duplicate accounts can follow instructions in the upgrade email they received to login to teams on which the duplicate accounts were created and add their primary account to the team and any private groups that are still actively used.
 Users can continue to access the direct message history of their duplicate accounts using their updated email addresses.

 #### Upgrade Team Edition for 2.2.x and earlier